Vitamin D and Type 2 Diabetes Study (D2d Study)

 Eligible participants for this study meet the following criteria:

 - Both men and women

 - Must be willing to be randomly assigned to take either a vitamin D supplement (4000 international units) or a placebo for roughly 4 years

 Participation in the study will require up to 13 scheduled visits to the Clinical Translational Unit (CTRU) at Stanford Hospital & Clinics, which will include blood draws at certain time points.

 Depending on study involvement, participants may receive up to $320 in compensation over 4 years.

 How to Participate

-If you are interested in participating, please contact the study coordinator, Melanie Rosenberg, at firstname.lastname@example.org or 650-485-3910.
+We have completed the recruitment and are completing the final phase of the study.
+If you have questions, please contact the study coordinator, Melanie Rosenberg, at email@example.com or 650-485-3910.